MichRacz00/adhoc/README.md

 into the cluster.yaml file.
 Additionaly, appropriate topology must be configured in src/cluster.py file on line 56.
-The test should be started by running run_cluster.sh
+The test should be started by running run_cluster.sh Allow for up to 30 seconds for messages to arrive at their destinations.

 # Acnowledgments
 The framework on which this protocol has been implemented was taken